jamesjcai/readthedocs_ml4b/docs/chapter_matrices.rst

 We can summarize the amount of each ingredient with the following matrix C, in which the entries are the numbers of ounces or slices of food.

 .. math::

-    A
+    \left.C=\begin{array}{cccccc}
+    b & p & j & h & c & t \\
+    y & 1 & 16 & 16 & 15 & 22 & 6 \\
+    24 & 12 & 12 & 9 & 30 & 12
+    \end{array}\right)

-Observe that the entiy in the first row and first column of C is obtained by lining up the first row of A and the first column of B, then multiplying the coITesponding entries and adding the products together.
-Row 1 of A and column 1 of B are
+Observe that the entiy in the first row and first column of C is obtained by lining up the first row of A and the first column of :math:`B`, then multiplying the coITesponding entries and adding the products together.
+Row 1 of :math:`A` and column 1 of :math:`B` are

 .. math::
     B

-Multiplying pairwise term by te1m gives
+Multiplying pairwise term by term gives

 .. math::
     4(2) + 5(2) + 3(2) = 24;

-this sum is entiy :math:`C_11`.
-Likewise C2s is obtained by multiplying pairwise term by term the second row of A by the fifth column of B, as shown below.
+this sum is entiy :math:`C_{11}`.
+Likewise C2s is obtained by multiplying pairwise term by term the second row of :math:`A` by the fifth column of :math:`B`, as shown below.

 .. math::
     B